he000145/CST8911MidProject/readme.md

 ![Dashboard Design](<Duty 4/Dashboard.png>)

-I used the Azure Maps visual to create a Regional Sales Heatmap, where the size of each bubble represents the total volume of sales for a region.
+I used the Power BI Azure Maps visual to create a Regional Sales Heatmap, where the size of each bubble represents the total volume of sales for a region.
 This allows users to quickly see which provinces, such as Ontario and British Columbia, are performing best.
 I also added a Slicer Bar at the top, allowing users to select a province to instantly zoom the map and filters to show data for that region.

 ![Dashboard Design](<Duty 4/Regional Heat Map.png>)